 Fisher College has adopted the following definition of Sexual Harassment for purposes of Title IX in order to address the unique environment of an academic community.
-The College's Sexual Harassment and Unlawful Discrimination Policy definition5will apply to all situations not within the jurisdiction of Title IX.
+The College's Sexual Harassment and Unlawful Discrimination Policy definition of Title IX.

 Acts of sexual harassment may be committed by any person upon any other person, regardless of the sex, sexual orientation, and/or gender identity of those involved.